How to Get Rid of Grubs without Harsh Chemicals

 Feeding on both grubs, their adult beetle form, and countless other unwanted bugs, birds are arguably nature’s most efficient pest control tool.
 Attracting them is usually as simple as adding a few baths and/or feeders to your yard.
 You should notice a drop in your grub and beetle populations almost immediately.

-Adult grub beetles tend to avoid laying their eggs in longer, healthier grass.
+Adult grub forms like Japanese beetles tend to avoid laying their eggs in longer, healthier grass.
 Simply keeping your grass to no less than 2 inches long during the fall, spring, and late summer can dramatically decrease and in many cases prevent grub problems.

 We know it’s not easy to avoid watering your lawn as often during the warmer months, but so long as your grass is in good shape, it should bounce back to full health as soon as you begin watering again.